Tyler-Keith-Thompson/CucumberSwift/README.md

 - Rules
 - Docstrings
 - AND support for tags (currently when multiple tags are passed in it's treated as OR)

-### When will it be done?
-The gherkin language features mentioned above will be completed as I've got time to work on it.
-If you want to see something feel free to submit a pull request